GSA/fedramp-automation/resources/validations/docs/adr/0006-evaluate-xproc-pipeline.md

 ## Decision

 After evaluation of available XProc tools, the development decided not to fully implement a pipeline in XProc for development, testing, and continuous integration.
 They assessed the level of effort required to integrate them into one or more Github Actions we would need to either extend or develop from scratch.
-Running these pipelines locally with desktop software with commercial tools, like OxygenXML and other common XML development software, would require development effort focused outside of the FedRAMP validations.
+Running these pipelines locally with desktop software with commercial tools, like OxygenXML and other common XML development software, would require development effort focused outside of FedRAMP Validations.
 The development team decided against it primarily over the level of effort for these supporting efforts.

 ## Consequences